 My Blogging Journey

-There were a few reasons that the Gatsby solution is not working for me anymore.
+There were a few reasons that the WordPress solution was not working for me anymore.
 In no particular order,

 - Programming Language that I don't use anywhere else

 - I never enjoyed the process of writing PHP to make modifications.
 The few custom modifications that I made on the site felt like a chore.
 The fact that I could never see myself using PHP anywhere else probably did not help either.

 Recently, it has become easier to have a relatively cheap solution for hosting static content by using a static site generator.
 There are quite a few options out there.

 The first that comes to mind is Github pages, which comes nicely integrated with Jekyll, which is a static website generator.
 Although it ticked 3 of the 4 boxes above, I did not feel it was the ideal solution for me mainly because the development language was Ruby, another language I couldn't see myself using anywhere else.

 It was a similar story with Hugo, which uses Go.